Generating your own electricity

 When you sell to us, you get a bill credit towards your future electricity use.
-If you still have an excess credit at your anniversary date of joining the program, we'll pay you for the electricity at the rate of 9.99 cents per kilowatt hour (kWh).
+If you still have an excess credit at your anniversary date, we'll pay you for the electricity at the market price.
 It's that simple.

 By the numbers